 Recruiting is all about relationships, and the boilerplate templates that most candidates receive are definitely not the best way to start new relationships.

-Personalization can be pretty time consuming though, so we’ve broken down 5 easy ways that you can craft super-personalized emails that will give you the best chance of success.
+Personalization can be pretty time consuming, however, so we’ve broken down 5 easy ways that you can craft super personalized emails that will give you the best chance of success.

 1. Find a mysterious connection